LucianoRed/symbiote-detection/README.md

 In folder files/ you can fill files.txt, ports.txt and processes.txt with new discovered files

 ## TODO
-For this version, we don't check hidden process yet.
+* For this version, we don't check hidden process yet.
+* Correlates with BPFDoor, Rekoobe and Syslogk studies
+* Create module to investigate dump payloads
+* Use find and check if files are binary or not